Bio / Resume

-Since then, she wrote, directed, and produced a dozen short narrative films; music video for Nouvelle Vague’s BELA LUGOSI’S DEAD; commercials for ESPN and IFP Media Center; and wrote numerous award-winning short and feature screenplays.
+Since then, she wrote, directed, and produced over a dozen short films; the music video for Nouvelle Vague’s BELA LUGOSI’S DEAD; commercials for ESPN and IFP Media Center; and wrote multiple award-winning short and feature screenplays.

-Most recently she co-directed a Warner Bros./USC feature period drama VOODOO MACBETH, and wrote/directed the short drama VARIABLES, for which she won the Alfred P. Sloan Grant and 2019 DGA Student Awards Grand Prize, and was nominated for the 2019 Student Oscars, 2020 HUMANITAS Prize, and 2020 BAFTA Student Award, amongst other honors.
+She also co-directed the Warner Bros./USC feature period drama VOODOO MACBETH, whose numerous accolades include Best Director awards at Catalina and Charlotte Black Film Festivals; and wrote/directed the short drama VARIABLES, which won the Alfred P. Sloan Grant and DGA SFA Grand Prize, and was nominated for the Student Academy Award, HUMANITAS Prize, and Student BAFTA, among other honors.

-Sabina is the Annenberg Scholar, a member of Film Fatales, Women in Film, WIMPS, and Free the Work, and an alumna of the Ryan Murphy Half Directing Mentorship, the Nantucket Screenwriters Colony, and the Stowe Story Labs, where she won the Tangerine Fellowship.
+Sabina is an Annenberg Scholar, a member of Film Fatales and BAFTA, and an alumna of Ryan Murphy's Half Directing Mentorship, Almanack Screenwriters, Hayama Residency, and Stowe Story Labs, where she won the Tangerine Ent.
+Fellowship.

-She received her M.F.A. in Film and TV Production from USC School of Cinematic Arts, and is repped by Kelsey Roberts at Industry Entertainment and Hannah Mulderink at Goodman, Genow, Schenkman, Smelkinson & Christopher.
+She received her M.F.A. in Film and TV Production from the USC School of Cinematic Arts, and is repped by Vision Entertainment and Goodman, Genow, Schenkman, Smelkinson & Christopher.

-When not making movies Sabina can be found practicing philosophy, shopping in her closet, and dancing to the beats of The Hot Sardines, preferably in full 1920s gear, with a good single-malt in hand.
+When not making movies, Sabina can be found practicing philosophy, playing dress-up, quoting Balašević, and dancing to the beats of The Hot Sardines, preferably in full 1920s gear, with a good single-malt in hand.

 AWARDS (selected)